nfalquet/thunderbird-openpgp/jekyll/index.md

     while it's actually impossible to encrypt and without telling the user.
 The **Send** button will feel uncertain.
 Predictable interactions create trust.

-- Recipients pills rely on *recognition rather than recall* ([Usability Heuristics #6](https://www.nngroup.com/articles/recognition-and-recall/)):
+- Recipient pills rely on *recognition rather than recall* ([Usability Heuristics #6](https://www.nngroup.com/articles/recognition-and-recall/)):

   * They inform the user about whether it is possible to encrypt without having